Dear Friends and Neighbors in North Berkeley County,

 Your participation in taking this poll is appreciated.

-Delegate John Overington has scheduled two Town Meetings.
-The first Town Meeting will be held January 9 at the Bedington Ruritan Building from 10:00 - 11:30 a.m.
-Directions: (just south of the Bedington Crossroads on the west side of Rt.
-11).
-The second meeting will be on Saturday, January 16, 2016 at the Marlowe Ruritan Building from 10-11:30 a.m.
+Delegate John Overington has scheduled two Town Meetings for 2018.
+The first Town Meeting will be held January 6 at the Marlowe Ruritan Building from 10-11:30 a.m.
 Take Rt.
 11 to Marlowe Elementary School.
 Turn right onto Broad Lane and the Ruritan is on the right.
+The second meeting will be on Saturday, January 13 at the Bedington Ruritan Building from 10:00 - 11:30 a.m.
+Directions: (Go just south of the Bedington Crossroads and the Ruritan on the west side of Rt.
+11).

-Other topics the legislature will be considering this year include drug testing for those on welfare, Right to Work legislation, prevailing wage rate repeal, and the homestead exemption, protecting religious freedom and issues dealing with Berkeley County’s growth.
-Also of concern are the status of road projects in the area, education, health care, hunting, senior citizens, law enforcement concerns and animal abuse.
+Also of concern are our state and local drug epidemic, and responding to County’s growth with more local control.
+I am also interested in your input on road projects in the area, education, health care, hunting, senior citizens, law enforcement concerns and animal abuse.
 I have also invited our two state senators, Craig Blair and Charles Trump, to attend and participate.

 TOWN MEETING SCHEDULE